facebook Meta Pixel

 Determining the Best Timing for Epigastric Hernia Repair

-The ideal timing for epigastric hernia repair remains somewhat debatable with mixed data implications.
+The ideal timing for epigastric hernia repair remains to be determined, with mixed data implications.
 Some clinicians support early intervention upon diagnosis in eligible patients since progressive enlargements increase surrounding tissue attenuation and risks over time.
-However, other expert consensus guidelines suggest delaying repairs until clear symptoms develop or hernias approach >2cm large given the largely benign natural history for those without complicating comorbidities [9].
+However, other expert consensus guidelines suggest delaying repairs until apparent symptoms develop or hernias approach >2cm large, given the largely benign natural history for those without complicating comorbidities [9].
 Customary surgical thresholds include:

 • Defect diameter reaches 2cm